Ryo Ichiriki

-Ryo Ichiriki (一力 遼, Ichiriki Ryō) is a Japanese professional 9-dan Go player and journalist.
+Ryo Ichiriki (一力 遼, Ichiriki Ryō) is a Japanese professional 9-dan Go player.
 As Go player, he was a pupil of So Kofuku.
 Since 2020 he has also worked as a journalist for Kahoku Shimpo.

 Early life

 Ichiriki was born in 1997 in Sendai into a wealthy family which has run media companies.
 His grandfather, Kazuo Ichiriki, then CEO of Kahoku Shimpo and Tohoku Broadcasting Company, was a big fan of Go and taught him playing Go.
 Ichiriki took Go lessons from other local amateur players too.

 Ichiriki went to Nihon Ki-in Go School as professional candidate from his childhood, first visited the school from Sendai, later from Tokyo.
 He moved to Tokyo with his mother in 2008.

 In Summer 2010 he was qualified as Go professional.

 Go player

 In 2014, he won the 1st Globis Cup, an international U-20 tournament held annually in Japan.

 He won his first title in a top-seven Japanese Go competition at the 45th Gosei in 2020, defeating Naoki Hane 3–0 in the title match.

 The same year, he won the 46th Tengen title in a 3–2 victory over Yuta Iyama to take his second major title.

 In 2021, he finished in the top four in the 9th Ing Cup, after being defeated by Xie Ke in the semifinal.

+In 2024, he won the Ing Cup with a 3-0 in the final against Xie Ke.
+This marked the first major international title for a Japanese player in more than 20 years.